haroldtreen/haroldtreen.github.io/_posts/2016-07-27-six-months-of-backpacking.md

 It seemed like I had it all.
 And indeed it was a pretty good month.
 But some issues remained:

 - All my friends were also international people.
 I was limited to that demographic.
 - Many told me the city was unsafe.
-The places I felt comfortable working was still mainly limited to my apartments dinning room table.
+The only place I felt really comfortable working was my apartments dinning room table.
 - The activities I loved back home (improv, coding meetups, mentoring workshops) were still few and far between.
 - Contracting was fun, but at the end of the day it was still just me alone at my laptop.
 Debating problems over Slack wasn't as rewarding as pairing at a computer.